Red-apple-on-black-background

 Buying backlinks goes against Google’s terms of service.
 And if you’re caught doing it, the consequences could be severe.
 A penalty from Google can stop your site ranking immediately.

-You can learn more about backlinks and how to get them legitimately in my blog post: A beginner’s guide to backlinks and link-building >>
+Learn how to get backlinks legitimately in my article: A beginner’s guide to backlinks and link-building >>

 6. Sloth